sakthiongithub/micro-front-end-orchestrator/README.md

 This is a simple application that demonstrates one approach to creating [Micro frontends] using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to integrate different web apps.
-It was originally demoed at [Oracle CodeOne 2019](https://www.oracle.com/code-one/) in San Francisco as part of the talk _Micro Front Ends: Breaking Up the Front-End Monolith_ ([slides](https://virtua.tech/slides/micro-frontends)) by Sakthi Vignesh

 There are several sub-projects in this repo: